RangerMauve/auto-js-ipfs/README.md

 - Or Detect a locally running go-ipfs daemon
 	- Either default Kubo RPC port (9090)
 	- Or detect the Brave browser and it's embedded daemon
-- Or use web3.storage
+- Or use web3.storage (if an auth token is provided)
-- Or use estuary
+- Or use estuary (if an auth token is provided)
+- Or use readonly mode (if enabled)
 - Or throw an error

 ## API